CrazedCrusade/Follow-the-Light/README.md

 # This is a Fritzing Schematic of the Hardware Hookup.
 ![Capturefritz](https://user-images.githubusercontent.com/59817284/76695168-43824000-6639-11ea-9026-114934e211b6.PNG)

-Notice that the AC wall outlet power to DC power for the stepper motor, as well as the computer usb to micro-usb for the arduino are not included in the Fritzing build.
+Notice above that the AC wall outlet power to DC power for the stepper motor is not included in the Fritzing design.
+Neither is the computer usb to micro-usb for the arduino included in the Fritzing build.
 We also used a RedBoard instead of an Arduino Uno.
-The only difference in set-up between these devices, is that a usb type C is used for the computer to arduino connection instead of a micro-usb.
+The only difference in set-up between the Arduino Uno and the Redboard is the usb type C used for the computer to arduino connection instead of a micro-usb.